 The analyst should work as an integrated part of the BullsEye team, attend regular team meetings, and be considered a key member of the team.
 This allows the analyst to become fully enmeshed in the rhythms of the business and enables them to quickly understand key concerns and topics of interest.
 They can then immediately use this knowledge to better and more rapidly tune the platform to ensure maximum value.

 As markets become more competitive they will also become more complex and the volume of data will also increase.
 Under these conditions, CI practitioners will continue to experience an increase in research and analysis requests and these requests will come from a greater number of departments than in the past.

 Each request received will carry with it the expectation of insights curated specifically for the intended reader.
 It is the combination of all these forces that require CI professionals break from traditional CI practices.
 Purchasing a tool built to support competitive intelligence activities is not the only way of ending the too common cycle of corporate CI boom and bust, but it is an investment that will aid CI practitioners to meet the changing needs of how they gather, analyze and share insights.

-As CEO, Peter Grimm brings a rich blend of national security and commercial strategy consulting experience to Cipher.
-Following service in the US Navy and as a government counterterrorism analyst, he joined the strategy practice of Deloitte Consulting where he led teams delivering strategic planning and business transformation services for clients in both the Federal and commercial spaces.
+As President of Cipher Consulting, Peter Grimm brings a rich blend of national security and commercial strategy consulting experience to Cipher.
+Following service in the US Navy and as a government counter-terrorism analyst, he joined the strategy practice of Deloitte Consulting where he led teams delivering strategic planning and business transformation services for clients in both the Federal and commercial spaces.
 Peter is passionate about helping clients make smarter, faster decisions.